Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration

 The element condition distributions are shown in Figure \ref{fig:element_condition}.
-The distributions obtained for the spherical and realistic mesh can be observed to be mainly similar.
-The proportion of the elements with condition below 0.01 is, however, considerably emphasized for the realistic meshes as compared to the spherical ones, which can be understood as a consequence of greater number of smoothed surfaces.
-The spatial condition number mappings for the realistic head model show as expected that the non-refined internal parts of the mesh, in particular, the interior of the white matter, correspond to an elevated condition compared to the thin refined layers closer to the surface.
+While the meshes distributions for the spherical and realistic meshes share similarities, we assume that the proportion of the elements with conditions below 0.01 for the realistic mesh compared to the spherical model is a result of having a greater number of smoothed surfaces.
+Spatial condition number mappings for the realistic head model showed, as expected, that non-refined internal parts of the mesh, particularly the white matter interior, can reach an elevated condition compared to thin, refined layers closer to the surface.

-The effect of the mesh adaptation is illustrated in Figure \ref{fig:adapted_slice_sphere} and \ref{fig:adapted_slice_realistic} for the spherical and realistic cases, respectively.
-The effect of surface refinement is clearly visible in the case of adapted 1.3 mm mesh; the resolution of an adapted FE mesh decreases towards the interior in the compartments that share the refined boundaries, while the in the regular mesh it is the same everywhere.
+The effect of the mesh adaptation is illustrated in Figures \ref{fig:adapted_slice_sphere} and \ref{fig:adapted_slice_realistic} for the spherical and realistic cases, respectively.
+The effect of surface refinement is visible in the case of an adapted 1.3 mm mesh; the resolution of an adapted FE mesh decreases towards the interior in the compartments that share the refined boundaries, while in the case of regular mesh is the same anywhere.

-In Figure \ref{fig:carsten_surface} we show reconstructions of the cerebrum, cerebellum and brain stem, and in Figure \ref{fig:carsten_deep} the deep brain components including hippocampus, amygdala, putamen, thalamus caudate, ventricles, and cingulate cortex, both from the same volumetric MRI data set described from \ref{sec:head_segmentation}.
-An increase in the mesh resolution can be observed to improve the shape and structure of the modelled tissues, which is particularly prominent for the caudal anterior area of the cingulate cortex which is not fully reconstructed in the case of the 3.0 mm resolution, obviously due to a comparably coarse initial resolution.
+In Figure \ref{fig:carsten_surface}, we show reconstructions of the cerebrum, cerebellum, and brain stem.
+Figure \ref{fig:carsten_deep} displays the deep brain components, including the hippocampus, amygdala, putamen, thalamus caudate, ventricles, and cingulate cortex, from the same volumetric MRI data set described in \ref{sec:head_segmentation}.
+An increase in the mesh resolution improves the shape and structure of the modeled tissues, which is particularly prominent for the caudal anterior area of the cingulate cortex, not fully reconstructed in the case of the 3.0 mm resolution, attributed to a comparably coarse initial resolution.